SudoPlz/react-native-bugsnag/README.md

   c.
 Add your BUSNAG Api Key inside the Info.Plist like so:

   	Add a new entry with a key of: `BUGSNAG_API_KEY` and a value of your Bugsnag API KEY ([Usually found within your project here](https://bugsnag.com/settings/)).
-  	Opening the `Info.Plist` with a text editor your addition should look like this:
+  	Opening the `Info.Plist` with a texBt editor your addition should look like this:

   	```
   	<key>BUGSNAG_API_KEY</key>